hiveot/hub/docs/TD Challenges.md

 * This doesn't allow multiple manufacturers though and isn't really standard.
 * Ideal solution: WoT defines an IoT vocabulary using ISO standards, that manufacturers follow.
 Better to have an 80% standardized vocabulary than none at all.
 This still needs the use of @type or something similar for identification.

-5. How does discovery describe the place where things are kept?
+5. How does discovery describe the place where Things are kept?
 [Answered]
-* Answer: Ege sent a [link](https://w3c.github.io/wot-discovery/#introduction-dns-sd-sec).
+* Answer: Ege sent a [link](https://w3c.github.io/wot-discovery/#introduction-dns-sd-sec) to the discovery specification.
 To be further investigated.

 6. Is there an implied or intended relationship between properties, events/actions, or should they be considered independent?
 [Answered]
 > Use-case 1: send an event if one or more properties change.
 * option1: send an event with the property value
 > Use-case 2: send an event if an action has completed to notify other consumers.
-* Current solution: property and actions keys refer to the same Thing state.
-When an action completes, a property with the same name updates with the action result.
-Note that the property value can have a different dataschema as the action result.
-This is NOT WoT.
+* Current solution: property, events and actions with the same name refer to the same Thing state.
-* Answer: Officially, there is no relationship between properties, actions and events.
-There is however a discussion to use properties to reflect state resulting from actions.
+* Answer: Officially, there is no relationship between properties, actions and events names.
-* Conclusion: Anything stateful is best represented with properties if possible.
-  * Don't use actions if it can be a property.
-  * Use action if there is no input (a property would have input)
-  * Use action if the input is complex (multiple parameters)
-  * Use action if the action is 'safe' (Thing state is not affected - the output is thus only of interest to the consumer invoking the action)
-  * This leads to another problem, differentiating between primary and secondary properties. (see below)
+* HiveOT's approach:
+  1. HiveOT agents use events to report sensor state changes and changes that do not affect the state of the device.
+  2. HiveOT agents use actions to control actuators and for invoking stateless actions.
+  3. Everything else is considered an attribute or configuration property.
+  4. The digital twin makes the current state of sensors and actuator available as read-only properties with the same name.
+This is for convenience of consumers that expects all state to exist as properties.

 7. How best to request reading the 'latest' value of an event?
 [Answered]
+* Answer: If the event represents a state, read its corresponding property value.
-* Answer: the Thing level form can include an operation 'readevent' and 'readallevents'.
-This is not standard WoT.
-Alternatively this can be defined as actions of the digital twin service TD.
+* Answer: Support Thing Level operations 'readevent' and 'readallevents' to read the latest value of any event.
+This is provided by the digital twin service and not expected from Thing protocol bindings.

 8. How to define global constants?
 [Workaround]
 > Use-case: Various properties, events and actions use the same type of values.
 For example, unit names, on/off and state values, etc.